rishavraj-dev/HospitalManagementSystem/statement.md

 - Ward managers
 - Pharmacy inventory handlers
 - Students learning Python + MySQL
-- Beginners exploring CRUD-based software development
+- Beginners exploring the software devlopment

-Additionally, the project is suitable for VIT academic submissions where simple DBMS integration is required.

 ---

 ## ⭐ 4.
 High-Level Features

 ### ✔️ **Patient Management**
-- Add new patient records
+- Add new patient records with all the details
-- Update phone/address/disease/discharge details
+- Update phone/address/disease/discharge details for any patient by using the ID no.
-- View all patients
+- View all patients data
-- Export patient list to CSV
+- Export patient list to CSV/excel file

 ### ✔️ **Bed Management**
 - Add new beds with ward type
 - Assign beds to patients
-- Mark beds as free
+- Mark beds as free or occupied
-- View status of all beds
+- View status of all beds at once
-- Export bed status to CSV
+- Export bed status to CSV to view offline

 ### ✔️ **Drug Management**
-- Add new drugs to inventory
+- Add new drugs to store/inventry
-- Update stock, price, or expiry
+- Update stock, price, or expiry date
-- View all drugs
+- View all drugs with all the details
-- Export drug data to CSV
+- Export drug data to CSV for offline

 ### ✔️ **Database Integration**
 - All modules interact with MySQL using `mysql-connector-python`